 “Jesus Christ, Perry.”
-She grabbed phone the living room table, thumbed it open, her thumb over the emergency dial.
+She grabbed her the living room table.
 “Who is that?”

-“Mister Brooks?” the other side door was unquestionably not Aiden—too old, too sure, too calm.
+“Mister Brooks?”
+The man on other side the door was unquestionably not Aiden—too old, too sure, too calm.
 An accent Sal couldn’t place twined through his words.
-“Mister Brooks, we’re here to hurt We want talk.”
+“Mister Brooks, we’re not here hurt you.
+We want talk.”

-Sal ran to her bedroom, and returned with her “Who is this?”
+Sal her bedroom and returned with her gun.
+“Who you?”

 must talk with him.”